 David A. Becker, Ph.D.
 (Massachusetts Institute of Technology)

-David A. Becker completed his undergraduate studies in chemistry at the University of Rochester, he obtained his Ph.D. in organic chemistry at Massachusetts Institute of Technology in 1988.
-At MIT, he actively participated in musical pursuits and was the bassist in the MIT Festival Jazz Ensemble under the direction of trumpeter Herb Pomeroy.
-After two years as a post-doctoral research associate under the supervision of Columbia University Professor of Chemistry Gilbert Stork, he assumed the position of Assistant Professor of Chemistry at Virginia Tech in 1990.
-In 1993, he moved to the Department of Chemistry at Florida International University in Miami, Florida where he stayed, with the exception of time during 1996 as a visiting professor within the Department of Chemistry at MIT.
-His research in the chemistry of azulenes and azulenyl nitrones has resulted in certain highly publicized papers, patents, licensed technologies, and grants from the NIH.
-Dr. Becker was inducted as a full member into the MIT chapter of the Society of the Sigma Xi, and was elected an Honorary Member of the FIU chapters of the Golden Key Society and Phi Kappa Phi.
-Becker teaches an upper division course titled “Heady Harmonocosms.
+David A. Becker completed his undergraduate studies in chemistry at the University of Rochester.
+He obtained his Ph.D. in organic chemistry at Massachusetts Institute of Technology in 1988.
+At MIT, he was the bassist in the MIT Festival Jazz Ensemble under the direction of trumpeter Herb Pomeroy.
+After two years as a post-doctoral research associate, he became Assistant Professor of Chemistry at Virginia Tech.
+In 1993, he moved to the Department of Chemistry at Florida International University in Miami.
+His research in the chemistry of azulenes and azulenyl nitrones has resulted in highly publicized papers, patents, licensed technologies, and grants from the NIH.
+Dr. Becker was inducted as a full member into the MIT chapter of the Society of Sigma Xi, and was elected an Honorary Member of the FIU chapters of the Golden Key Society and Phi Kappa Phi.
+Becker teaches an upper-division course titled “Heady Harmonocosms.”

 Mayra Beers, Ph.D.
 (Florida International University)